 Our weather is always changing and now scientists are discovering that our climate does not stay the same either.
 Weather is the current atmospheric conditions including temperature, rainfall, wind, and humidity, while climate is the general conditions.
 Climate change means a long-term change in the earth’s climate, especially a change due to an increase in the average atmospheric temperature.

 Climate, the average weather over many years, differs in regions of the world that receive different amounts of sunlight and have different geographic factors, such as proximity to oceans and altitude.
 Climates will change if the factors that influence them fluctuate.
 To change the climate on a global scale, either the amount of heat that is let into the system changes, or the amount of heat that is let out of the system changes.
 For instance, warming climates are either due to increased heat let into the Earth or a decrease in the amount of heat that is let out of the atmosphere.

 Most predict that future climate change could include:

 - Higher maximum temperatures and more hot days in nearly all land areas More intense precipitation events over many Northern Hemisphere middles to high latitude land areas

 - Higher minimum temperatures and fewer cold days and frost over virtually all

 - Reduced diurnal temperature ranges across most land areas

 - Summer continental drying in some regions and associated drought risks

 How Climate Change Will Affect People Around the World

-Climate change threatens the basic elements of life for people around the world.
-It impacts on access to water, food, health, and use of land and the environment including more frequent droughts and floods.
+Climate change threatens the essential elements of life for people around the world.
+It impacts access to water, food, health, and use of land and the environment including more frequent droughts and floods.
 On current trends, average global temperatures could rise by 2 – 3°C within the next fifty years or so.